-Isn’t it funny how a great memory remains a lingering thought for only a short time.
-Of course you will revisit a great memory occasionally when reminiscing with a friend or a loved one, or maybe when you are feelings down to cheer yourself up, but a good memory usually is not a constant reoccurring thought in the back of our mind, day in and day out.
+Isn’t it funny how a good memory remains a lingering thought for only a short time.
+Of course you will revisit happy memories when reminiscing with friends or a loved ones, or maybe when you are feeling a little blue and need a pick-me-up, but a good memory usually is not a constant reoccurring thought in the back of our mind, day in and day out.

 Humans are wired with a negativity bias.
 Why?
 It is what helped us survive when life was a little bit harder and threats to our existence were abundant.
 We evolved to be highly aware of negative events because such events could be fatal.
 In the modern world however, we are rarely threatened by animals, invading tribes or dying from a winter snow storm.
 But unfortunately, the amygdala – the portion of the brain which releases stress hormones when we perceive a danger or threat, is still very active.
 It can be triggered by common, every day “threats” such as feeling disrespected, unheard, or frustrated by things outside of our control.
 As a result of this, we are literally hard-wired to pay more attention to negative events and perceived threats than we are to positive events and opportunities.
 This cognitive bias affects how we perceive and interpret virtually everything that happens to us.
 It is also why our bad memories can be so vivid and overwhelming.
 Oftentimes, a bad memory is something that triggered our brain’s alarm system.
 It’s also true that in the past bad memories were learning moments and this can even still be true today.
 We often don’t learn from our good memories, we learn from our bad, which is why they can still leave such profound effects on our memory.
 And while memory forming can in some cases be a survival mechanism, our brains can latch on and view our bad memories in a way that serves no purpose but to disrupt our effectiveness and happiness.